 A flagship seaside resort on the French Riviera, the city of Saint-Raphaël offers everyone something to spend unforgettable holidays in the Var.
-The city itself is worth a visit, with several different neighborhoods in which to stroll.
+The city is worth a visit, with several different neighbourhoods where to stroll.
 Between outdoor activities, museums and relaxation, you will always find something to do, whether you are alone, with friends or with family.
 To help you prepare for your stay, here are 10 essential activities to do during your camping holiday in Saint-Raphaël.

 Saint Raphaël, a must-see coastal city in the Var

 Nestled at the foot of the Estérel mountains, Saint-Raphaël is a renowned seaside resort on the French Riviera, halfway between Cannes and Saint-Tropez.

 With 36 kilometres of coastline stretching to the limit of the Alpes-Maritimes, passing by the Corniche d’Or, Saint-Raphaël has 28 beaches: large sandy beaches, pebble beaches, coves, secret creeks …